open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 Now when you make changes to files on your local machine, you are actually making changes to files in your new branch.
 If you switch branches, the files on your local machine revert back to how they were before you made changes since you are no longer on that branch.

 **TIP**: The default branch in your repository is called master.
-Keeping the master branch clean of any changes is a good practice so if you make any changes you dont want, you may revert back.
+Keeping the master branch clean of any changes is a good practice so if you make any changes you don't want, you may revert back.

 Now you can go and make the proposed changes to your local files.